paolosalvatori/web-app-redis-sql-db/README.md

 - A Public IP for Azure Bastion
 - Azure Bastion is used to access the jumpbox virtual machine from the Azure Portal via RDP.
 For more information, see [What is Azure Bastion?](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview).
 - An ADLS Gen 2 storage account used to store the boot diagnostics logs of the virtual machine as blobs
-- An ADLS Gen 2 storage account where the code and configuration of the Azure Web App are stored.
-For more information, see [WEBSITE_CONTENTAZUREFILECONNECTIONSTRING](https://docs.microsoft.com/it-it/azure/azure-functions/functions-app-settings#website_contentazurefileconnectionstring).
-- An Premium App Service Plan hosting the Azure Web App app.
-For more information, see [Azure App Service plan overview](https://docs.microsoft.com/en-us/azure/app-service/overview-hosting-plans).
+- A [Standard, Premium, PremiumV2, PremiumV3](https://docs.microsoft.com/en-us/azure/app-service/overview-hosting-plans) hosting plan that supports [Regional VNET Integration](https://docs.microsoft.com/en-us/azure/app-service/web-sites-integrate-with-vnet#regional-vnet-integration)
-- An Azure App Service containing an ASP.NET Core application that uses a system-assigned managed identity to read settings from Key vault, stores data in [Azure SQL Database](https://docs.microsoft.com/en-us/azure/azure-sql/database/sql-database-paas-overview), and caches items in Azure Cache for Redis.
+- An Azure App Service containing an ASP.NET Core application that uses a system-assigned managed identity to read settings from Key vault.
+The web site is a single page application that stores data in [Azure SQL Database](https://docs.microsoft.com/en-us/azure/azure-sql/database/sql-database-paas-overview) and caches items in Azure Cache for Redis.
 - An Application Insights resource used by the Azure Web Apps app to store logs, traces, requests, exceptions, and metrics.
-For more information, see [Monitor Azure Web Apps](https://docs.microsoft.com/en-us/azure/azure-functions/functions-monitoring).
+For more information, see [Web application monitoring on Azure](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/app-service-web-app/app-monitoring).
 - An Azure SQL Server and [Azure SQL Database](https://docs.microsoft.com/en-us/azure/azure-sql/database/sql-database-paas-overview) hosting the ProductDB relational database used by the Web App.
 - An Azure Key Vault used to store the following application settings.
 These settings are automtically created by the ARM template as secrets in Azure Key Vault: